Security Model

 BFT Security Model

 The BFT security model ensures system safety and liveness as long as the stake delegated to malicious validators remains below a predefined threshold.
+We begin by analyzing the reconstruction guarantee of our chunk assignment algorithm, and then proceed to prove the BFT security of EigenDA.

-Security Parameters
+Parameters

 which are linked to the blob Version